mariebernf/p_3_smoothie/README.md

 ## Description

 Smoothie Share is a web application where users can create, share, and find smoothie recipes.
 It is user friendly, easy navigation means users can easily sign up or login.
 When logged in users can add new smoothies  Users can only add, edit and delete their own recipes when logged in.
 They can not change other users recipes.
+Smoothie ingredients are shown for logged in users.
+Non-logged in users will see a prompt to log in.
+This will encourage people to sign up.

 ## Project requirments